lodash-php/lodash-php.github.io/README.md

 Checks if `number` is between `start` and up to, but not including, `end`.
 If `end` is not specified, it's set to `start` with `start` then set to `0`.
 If `start` is greater than `end` the params are swapped to support negative ranges.

 **Arguments:**

-@param float $ number The number to check.
+@param float $number The number to check.

 @param float $start The start of the range.